pivotal/docs-tap/getting-started/consume-services.md

 Resource claims in Tanzu Application Platform are a powerful concept that serve many purposes.
-Arguably their most important role is to enable application operators to request services that they can use with their application workloads without them having to create and manage the services themselves.
+Arguably their most important role is to enable application operators to request services that they can use with their application workloads without having to create and manage the services themselves.
-Resource claims provide a mechanism for application operators to say what they want, without having to worry about anything that goes into providing what they want.
 For more information, see [Resource Claims](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu-Application-Platform/0.6/svc-tlk/GUID-service_resource_claims-terminology_and_apis.html).

 In cases where service instances are running in the same namespace as application workloads, you do not have to create a claim.
 You can bind to the service instance directly.

-In this section you will use the `tanzu service claims create` command to create claim that the `RabbitmqCluster` service instance you created earlier can fulfill.
+In this section you use the `tanzu service claims create` command to create a claim that the `RabbitmqCluster` service instance you created earlier can fulfill.
 This command requires the following information to create a claim successfully:

 - `--resource-name`